 Allison Janney, with cropped hair and big glasses, her face a scowl of displeasure as she blows out smoke from thin brown cigarettes, keeps spewing rapid-fire lines of toxic obscenity and ire like “I’m a gardener who wants to be a flower.
 How f—-ed am I?”
 She makes you chuckle — often — yet just because her performance is funny doesn’t meant that it’s not serious.
 Janney enters the soul of the kind of parent who’s a drive-by destroyer, molding her child, almost by design, into someone who will never believe in herself.

 When Robbie takes over the role, she looks a little sleeker than the real Tonya Harding, who has a scrunchy neurotic grin, but she nails Tonya’s skittery insecurity, and the freedom she feels on the ice.
 Robbie did portions of her own skating, and the scenes are thrillingly staged and shot.
 In one, Tonya comes out in a purple costume with a white swirl that looks like something off a customized sports car, and she’s her own thing — a badass rock ‘n’ roll sprite.
-Her grand feat, of course, is the triple axel: an awesomely extended spin through the air that she was the second female figure skater to bring off in the Olympics.
+Her grand feat, of course, is the triple axel: an awesomely extended spin through the air that she was the first American figure skater to bring off at an international event.
 When she’s up there, she’s flying — she transcends her identity as an outsider/victim.

 Part of the film’s drama — almost its morality — is that Tonya, though a highly successful skater who starts to compete in national championships, gets lower scores than she deserves, and the judges, at several points, come out and admit that it’s about factors besides skating — what they call “presentation.”
 But that’s just code for conventionality, for wanting to sell a homogenized image of America on the Olympic level.
 It has nothing to do with what any of this is supposed to be about — skating — and that lends Tonya a streak of rebel realness.